-One way to celebrate Arbor Day is to undestand the real value of a tree in your life.
-With our Arbor Day Tree Tag Kits, a group can calculate the dollar value of the benefits of a particular tree, bringing awareness of how useful trees are in addition to their beauty.
+Educational tags: One way to celebrate Arbor Day is to undestand the real value of a tree in your life.
+With our education Tree Tag Kits, a group can calculate the dollar value of the benefits of a particular tree, bringing awareness of how useful trees are in addition to their beauty.

-Tree Tag Kits are available for use by individuals, school groups, community groups and municipalities.
+Free Tree Tag Kits are available for use by individuals, school groups, community groups and municipalities.
 To raise community awareness of the value of trees, it's best to hang tree tags on trees that are most visible to passersby.
 Schoolyards, parks and downtown street trees make great choices.
+2016 tags coming soon.

 Many communities have shown how they value trees and built support for their community forests by applying to become a Tree City USA.
 LEARN MORe